 It is too late for an Ontario peach war (my last can of peaches came from South Africa) or an apple battle (would you believe China) and now the battle for the Ontario pickle seems to have been lost.

-A comment was left drawing my attention to the closure of all Bick's production in Canada.
+A comment drew my attention to the closure of all Bick's production in Canada.
 Bick's was started in Ontario in the middle of the Second World War.
-Today, it is owned by the American food company J. W. Smucker and all production has been moved to the States.
+Today, it is owned by the American food giant J. W. Smucker and all production has been moved to the States.
 I blogged on this loss.
 See the link.

 And today, June 2012, I've learned that Strubs pickles are not made by the Strub clan and haven't been for a few years.
 The present owners of the Strub brand may be forced to halt production.
 If the Strub name survives it may end up as part of a Quebec pickle business.
 Read more here: Pickles not made in Canada.

 Clearly, the battle is being lost.
 Canada is losing jobs everywhere.
+The folk in Ontario can't even make a pickle.
+The work is shifting to Quebec or Ohio or even India.
 Very sad and very frightening.